Founder & Chief Executive Officer

-Olga is the founder and director of the Polyglottist Language Academy.
-She holds a PhD in French from the University of California, Berkeley where she taught French for six years.
+Olga started Polyglottist Language Academy in 2014 when she was a graduate student.
+She now holds a PhD in French from the University of California, Berkeley where she taught French for six years.
 She also taught French and Spanish at the University of the Pacific for three years.
 Olga is the summer program director in Antigua, Guatemala where she takes students to study Spanish.

 She has formal pedagogical training in teaching languages, cultures, and literature and extensive experience tutoring professionals, high school students, undergraduate students, and graduate students in three different languages.
 She is as experienced in teaching in a big classroom as she is in one-to-one instruction.

 Olga speaks four languages and she has also studied Old French, Latin, and Italian.
 Her interests include French Medieval literature and Early Modern literature, animal studies, the history of early modern political philosophy, classical moral philosophy, historiography, Latin, opera, and art.
 Additionally, Olga is a passionate world traveler.
 She studied in three different countries and has visited more than 20 countries.

 Valerie holds a PhD in Italian history from New York University and has taught Italian language and Italian history in both Italy and the United States.
 In Rome she worked as an aid to American journalists covering the Vatican, and she quickly fell in love with the bel paese – the country's food, art, and above all, its language.
 After four years there, she decided to head back to school for her PhD.
 You can read more about her academic profile on her personal web site: www.valerie-mcguire.com.
 Recently, she decided to unpack her bags and to relocate permanently, or semi-permanently, to the Bay Area where she is originally from.
 She is currently working on a book based on her dissertation and a series of translations from Italian fiction into English about the Italian communities of North Africa.
 In her free time, she dances ballet and studies French.